tanyuexi/tanyuexi.github.io/_posts/2017-09-15-NumPy-Pandas-Udacity.md

 print a.sum(axis=1)   # [ 6 15 24]
 ```

-Accessing data from a Pandas DataFrame:
+## Accessing data from a Pandas DataFrame

 ```python
 import pandas as pd